 - Be a co-learner in their discovery.

 - Encourage your students to wonder and think.

 - Develop students’ own questions and questioning skills.

 - Documentation is another important element.

 It’s sometimes easy to forget that parents are a child’s first-ever teacher.
 The Reggio Emilia philosophy believes in strong parent involvement in the classroom environment.
-Clear channels for the sharing of information, communication, cooperation and partnership with parents is vital.
+Clear channels for the sharing of information, communication, cooperation, and partnership with parents are vital.

-Displaying students work is important to make them feel appreciated as a learner within their environment.
-I love this display that I found on the Including Play Outside blog.
+Displaying students’ work is important to make them feel appreciated as a learner within their environment.
 By using photos of your students, they instantly feel welcomed into the classroom environment like a home.
 The display doesn’t need to be a piece of artwork, it could be a writing piece your students have been working on.